 The Japanese Experiment Module – Exposed Facility (JEM-EF) is a platform on the International Space Station (ISS) that is continuously exposed to the space environment.
 Up to 8 instruments can be installed on the facility at any time, typically focusing on Earth observation, as well as communication, scientific, and engineering experiments.

-Four of ACT’s four fluid compensation accumulators installed in NASA’s Cloud Aerosol Transport Systems (CATS) instrument were successfully delivered to the International Space Station (ISS) aboard SpaceX’s CRS 5 dragon capsule.
+Four of ACT’s four fluid compensation accumulators installed in NASA’s Cloud-Aerosol Transport Systems (CATS) instrument were successfully delivered to the International Space Station (ISS) aboard SpaceX’s CRS 5 Dragon capsule.
 After installation on the Japanese Experiment Module – Exposed Facility (JEM-EF), the CATS system then successfully operated for over two years.
-Additional accumulators in another instrument are scheduled for installation on JEM-EF later this year.
+Additional accumulators in another instrument are scheduled for installation on JEM-EF.

-Continuing earlier work on heat pipe for fission power (further reading also available: Low Cost Radiator for Fission Surface Power II) Advanced Cooling Technologies, Inc. (ACT) developed a series of titanium-water heat pipe radiators to remove the waste heat from Kilopower system convertors.
+Continuing earlier work on heat pipes for fission power (further reading also available: Low-Cost Radiator for Fission Surface Power II) Advanced Cooling Technologies, Inc. (ACT) developed a series of titanium-water heat pipe radiators to remove the waste heat from Kilopower system convertors.
 The titanium-water heat pipes have an advanced fluid management design, enabling the heat pipes and the Kilopower system to:

-- Transport waste heat in space and surface operations
+- Thermal Management: Transport waste heat in space and surface operations

-- Survive and startup smoothly after being exposed to a frozen condition during launching or afterwards.
+- Survive and startup smoothly after being exposed to a frozen condition during launching or afterward.

 The Kilopower system is an affordable, small-scale nuclear fission power plant that is designed to produce 1 to 10 kW of electricity to support NASA future space transportation and planetary exploration missions (figure 1).
 The Kilopower system uses Stirling conversion to generate power.
 The thermal energy generated from a nuclear fission reactor is transferred to the Stirling convertor hot-end via a series of high temperature (>800°C) alkali metal heat pipes.
 Parts of the thermal energy will be converted into usable electricity.
 The remaining waste heat needs to be removed from the Stirling convertor cold-end and ultimately rejected to the space environment through radiators.